octo-technology/OpenTezos/docs/baking/baking_explained.md

 ## Rolls

-A roll represents 8,000ꜩ delegated to a given key.
-The more rolls someone has, the higher the chance of being given the rights to bake the next block.
-If 10 rolls are active at one point in time, and a baker owns 2/10 of these rolls, the baker has a 20% chance of being selected to create the next block.
-This means that whether the baker has 8,000 ꜩ or 15,999 ꜩ, he has the same chances.
+A roll represents 8,000ꜩ delegated to a given private key.
+So, the more rolls someone has, the higher the chance to bake the next block.
+If 10 rolls are active, and a baker owns 2/10 of these rolls, he has a 20% chance of being selected.
+Note that 8,000ꜩ or 15,999ꜩ stakeholders have the same probability of baking.

-Baking rights are called priorities and are given in turns.
-For example, if there are 10 rolls activated, the protocol could randomly select a priority list as follows:
+Baking rights are called priorities and given in turns.
+For example, if 10 rolls were active, the protocol could randomly select a priority list as follows:

 ```
  Priority1 = Roll 6